Thomas Scot

 Thomas Scot (or Scott; died 17 October 1660) was an English politician who sat in the House of Commons at various times between 1645 and 1660.
 He was one of the men who signed the death warrant of Charles I and was executed as one of the king's regicides.

 Early life

-Scot was educated at Westminster School and is said have attended Cambridge University.
+It is claimed that Scot was educated at Westminster School and attended Cambridge University.
+However, there is no clear evidence for his attendance or graduation at either.
 In 1626, he married Alice Allinson of Chesterford in Essex.
 He was a lawyer in Buckinghamshire and grew to prominence as the treasurer of the region's County Committee between 1644 and 1646.
 He became influential enough to dominate the Committee and was elected Member of Parliament for Aylesbury in 1645 as a recruiter to the Long Parliament.
 Though he had a penchant for long, passionate speeches in Parliament, Scot could also be a subtle backroom politician and had a knack for creating alliances and rallying votes.
 A royalist acerbically described him as one who "crept into the House of Commons, whispers Treason into many of the Members ears, animating the War, and ripping up and studying aggravations thereunto."